Transfer Overview and Requirements

 In addition to a cumulative grade point average, it is recommended that a transfer applicant should have demonstrated successful completion of at least three (3) credits of natural science (preferably with a lab) and one (1) social science related course from another institution.
 These types of courses may include (but are not limited to) mammalian anatomy, physiology, chemistry, psychology, sociology, and other core biological, chemical, and social sciences.
 The admissions selection committee strives to select students who have demonstrated the potential to succeed in a rigorous, science oriented program of study.

 There is never a guarantee that any course will transfer to Penn State until courses are formally evaluated at the time of admission.
-However, the Undergraduate Admissions Office provides an online course evaluation tool (available at the Penn State University Admissions website) so that you can see courses from other institutions that have previously transferred to Penn State from schools across the United States and many parts of the world.
+However, the Undergraduate Admissions Office provides an online course evaluation tool (available in LionPATH) so that you can see courses from other institutions that have previously transferred to Penn State from schools across the United States and many parts of the world.

 How to Apply